Water conservation: Social solutions

 New technology poses a few new options for consumers, features such as full flush and half flush when using a toilet are trying to make a difference in water consumption and waste.
 It is also possible to use/"pollute" the water in stages (keeping use in flush toilets for last), hereby allowing more use of the water for various tasks within a same cycle (before it needs to be purified again, which can also be done in-situ).
 Earthships often use such a setup.

 Also available are modern shower heads that help reduce wasting water: Old shower heads are said to use 5-10 gallons per minute, while new fixtures available use 2.5 gallons per minute and offer equal water coverage.

 Another method is to recycle the water of the shower directly, by means a semi-closed system which features a pump and filter.
 Such a setup (called a "water recycling shower") has also been employed at the VIRTUe LINQ house.
 Besides recycling water, it also reuses the heat of the water (which would otherwise be lost).

 Contrary to the popular view that the most effective way to save water is to curtail water-using behavior (e.g., by taking shorter showers), experts suggest the most efficient way is replacing toilets and retrofitting washers; as demonstrated by two household end use logging studies in the US.

-Water-saving technology for the home includes: